kenton-steiner18/Calculator/README.md

 ### Contributions
 ###### Sunny Patel
 ###### Kenton Steiner
-Reprogrammed the evalutation of expressions to make it cleaner.
-Various bug fixing involving the order that operations and numbers are input into the calculator.
-Pair programmed the CSS styling of the Calculator in the web browser with Sunny.
+- Reprogrammed the evalutation of expressions to make it cleaner.
+- Various bug fixing involving the order that operations and numbers are input into the calculator.
+- Pair programmed the CSS styling of the Calculator in the web browser with Sunny.
+- Wrote the Javascript for the history feature
+- Added a backspace (DEL) button functionality
 ###### Tony Su
 ###### Raphael Huang
 ###### Jenn Alarcon